 While artificial Christmas trees may seem convenient, they cannot be recycled.

-Instead, invest in a potted tree from a nursey that you can keep in your garden, or opt for a living one from a sustainable forest.
-Not only are these options much better for the environment, they also support local businesses.
+Instead, invest in a potted tree from a nursery that you can keep in your garden, or opt for a living one from a sustainable forest.
+Not only are these options much better for the environment, but they also support local businesses – and you can’t beat the smell of a real Christmas tree!

-Just make sure you do not get your tree from a State or National Park.
-Illegally removing or cutting down a tree from these areas can result in hefty fines up to $14,375.
+When sourcing your tree, be sure to steer clear of any State or National Parks.
+Illegally removing or cutting down a tree from these areas can result in hefty fines of up to $14,375.

-If you find your old artificial Christmas tree is no longer suitable for use, you can breathe new life into its branches by repurposing them to create decorations like wreaths, table runners, and garlands.
+If you find your old artificial Christmas tree is no longer up to the task, you can breathe new life into its branches by repurposing them to create decorations like wreaths, table runners, and garlands.

 Reducing food waste is an important step to a more sustainable Christmas